Monterey Personal Injury Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Once you step out of your home, you have no way of knowing that your day could result in a painful injury.
 Despite being careful and not doing anything wrong, you can get into an accident.
 Another person’s act of negligence is all it takes to put you in the hospital.
 You then end up trying to figure out what happened and how you’ll recover.
-But our Monterey personal injury attorneys will work to get your life back in order.
-Call Arash Law today at (888) 488-1391 for a free consultation, and let us recover the compensation you deserve after an accident.

 Does v.
 California Farm (confidential) –settlement for a group of farmworkers who were killed when the car they were transported in to work flipped over in Merced County.– BENNY KHORSANDI

-- Keeping your case on track and helping you avoid costly delays and mistakes
+- Keeping your case on track and helping you avoid costly delays and mistakes.

-- Handling all negotiations and paperwork on your behalf
+- Handling all negotiations and paperwork on your behalf.

-- Helping you pursue litigation if all parties cannot reach an acceptable agreement
+- Helping you pursue litigation if all parties cannot reach an acceptable agreement.

 Our Monterey Personal Injury Lawyers Represent These Common Claims